mettamara/simple-voteserver/README.md

  * Vote value and member cannot be empty string
  * Any extra parameters sent are ignored.

+Run the embedded server with: [java -jar simple-voteserver-0.1-jar-with-dependencies.jar]

 Design Decisions
 ================
 The seperation of components, is a little bit extreme for the functionality required for the project, but trying to demonstrate good engineering principles such as composition, dependency injection for unit testing, project structure, etc.